HemalK1412/GameProgramming/Tutorials/Aim Trainer randomize target tutorial code.md

     [SerializeField] BoxCollider col;
 ```
-Create an public instance of the script so the spawn objects can access the GetRandomPosition function.
+Create a public instance of the script so the spawn objects can access the GetRandomPosition function.
-An reference to the Box Collider which is to be drag and dropped from the inspector to this script.
+A reference to the Box Collider which is to be dragged and dropped from the inspector to this script.
 ```.cs

     public Vector3 GetRandomPosition()